Braiiin/logic/readme.md

 - api.py : handling input/output for models, permissions by endpoint
 - models.py : business logic

+Here are logic-tier responsibilities:
+- Convert all errors to human-readable messages.

 ##Production Deployment

 Assumes a non-root, sudo-capable user, deploying to Ubuntu 14.04